-The movie was nominated for, and won, one Academy Award in 1957, for Best Music, Original Song to Jay Livingston and Ray Evans for the song "Whatever Will Be, Will Be (Que Sera, Sera)".
+The movie was nominated for, and won, one Academy Award in 1957, for Best Music, Original Song to Jay Livingston and Ray Evans for the song "Whatever Will Be, Will Be (Que Sera, Sera)", which became Doris Day's theme song for the rest of her career.
+The movie was also a success commercially.
+It grossed over $11million in the US box office after being filmed on a budget of $1.2million.

 Because it is Hitchcock's only remake, it raises the issue of the superiority of his American work to his British productions.
 Though the original 1934 version is witty, the remake is more lavish and expert, containing some of Hitchcock's most powerful scenes in widescreen VistaVision and Technicolor.

 As in most Hitchcock films, the international intrigue is less important than the odyssey of the hero.
-Stewart indeed 'knows too much,' not valuing the capabilities of his wife (Doris Day).
+Stewart indeed "knows too much", not valuing the capabilities of his wife, played by Doris Day.
 As the plot unfolds, however, her assistance proves essential, despite his fears of her emotional collapse (he even drugs her before telling her of the kidnapping).

 Main CastJames Stewart ...
 Dr. Benjamin 'Ben' McKenna